 Inaccuracies can distort the pressure impulse signal, causing errors of up to 15% (on flow measurements).

 This traditional solution uses two sets of valve assemblies to create the double block and bleed valves, which are connected with impulse lines and connectors to the instrument manifold.
 It involves numerous discrete components, with all the associated costs and assembly time, and introduces bends that cause attenuation and turbulence that can affect measurement accuracy.
 If not carefully specified, other measurement accuracy problems can arise from differences in bore diameters of the various components, and unequal lengths of tubing.

-Jim Breeze is product manager, Instrumentation Connections and Process Valves, Parker Hannifin, Instrumentation Products Division, Europe.
+Jim Breeze is product manager, Instrumentation Connections and Process Valves, Instrumentation Products Division, Europe.